 - 1 cinnamon stick

-- To prepare this baklava recipe, start by melting the butter in a saucepan over low heat, being careful not to burn it.
-Using a cooking brush butter the bottom and sides of a baking pan.
-(For this baklava recipe you will need a large baking pan approx. 40*30cm).
-Begin by layering the sheets of phyllo on the bottom of the baking dish to form the base of the baklava.
+- To prepare this Greek baklava recipe, start by melting the butter in a saucepan over low heat, being careful not to burn it.
+Use a cooking brush to butter the bottom and sides of a baking pan.
+(For this baklava recipe you will need a large baking pan approx. 40*30cm / 15*12 inch).
+Begin by layering the sheets of phyllo on the bottom of the baking dish to form the base.
 Layer the sheets one at a time, making sure to sprinkle each one with melted butter.
-Use about 10-12 layers on the bottom side of the Baklava.
+Use about 10-12 layers for the base.

 - In a large bowl, mix the chopped nuts, the cinnamon and grounded clove.
 Sprinkle the nut mixture over the phyllo base and continue forming the top of the baklava.
-Top the nuts with the rest phyllo sheets (10 of them), sprinkling each one with melted butter and brush the top of the baklava with enough butter.
-You could also try layering the Baklava, adding a couple of sheets in between layers of filling if you’d like your baklava with extra nuts!
+Top the nuts with the rest phyllo sheets (10-15 of them), sprinkling each one with melted butter and brush the top of the baklava with enough butter.
+You could also try adding some of the filling in between layers of filo.

 - Place the baklava in the fridge for 15 minutes to make it easier to cut into pieces.
-Remove the baklava from the fridge and using a sharp knife cut the cut the pastry all the way down into pieces.
-If you fancy the taste of clove, place one whole clove berry into the middle of each baklava piece and sprinkle the top with some cold water.
+Remove from the fridge and using a sharp knife cut all the way down into pieces.
+If you fancy the taste of clove, place one whole clove into the middle of each baklava piece and sprinkle the top with some cold water.

-- Prepare the syrup for the baklava.
-Into a small pot mix all the ingredients for the syrup and bring to the boil.
+- Prepare the syrup.
+Into a small pot mix all the ingredients for the syrup (except honey) and bring to the boil.
 Boil for about 2 minutes until the sugar is dissolved.
-Take it off the heat and let it cool down.
+Take it off the heat and stir in the honey.
+Let the syrup cool down.
+You can also put the syrup in the fridge.
 As soon as the baklava is ready, ladle slowly the cold syrup over the hot baklava, until it is fully absorbed.

 - Let the baklava cool down completely and serve after the syrup has soaked throughput.
 Enjoy!